Creating a Curved Pipe Icon: Illustrator Tutorial

 Adobe Illustrator Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-We'll release and we now need to adjust the size of this top rectangle.
-While we know it's centered on top we'll simply drag the bottom of our rectangle up above and drag the side out and as we drag the side out we'll hold ALT making sure that it moves from the center.
-We'll release about here and I'm simply going to add a little more height to this rectangle and that looks pretty appropriate.
+We'll release, and we now need to adjust the size of this top rectangle.
+While we know it's centered on top, we'll simply drag the bottom of our rectangle up and drag the side out, holding ALT to make sure it moves from the center.
+We'll release about here, and I'm simply going to add a little more height to this rectangle, and that looks pretty appropriate.

-I'll hit CTRL-shift-a to view the work and this looks like a good start to the pipe.
-We'll now need to add a second one to the bottom right hand side.
-To do this we'll hit v on our keyboard for the selection tool.
+I'll hit CTRL + Shift + A to deselect and view the work, and this looks like a good start to the pipe.
+We'll now need to add a second one to the bottom right-hand side.
+To do this, we'll hit V on our keyboard for the selection tool.

-To do this we'll use our direct selection tool and adjust the live corners of these two corners.
-Therefore we'll hit a for our direct selection tool and selecting only the middle anchor here we'll simply drag our live corner in slightly and selecting the bottom anchor tool we'll drag this one in more drastically.
-For this corner we can drag it in just a little bit more and this looks good.
+To do this, we'll use our Direct Selection tool and adjust the live corners of these two corners.
+Therefore, we'll hit A for our Direct Selection tool, and selecting only the middle anchor here, we'll simply drag our live corner in slightly, and selecting the bottom anchor point, we'll drag this one in more drastically.
+For this corner, we can drag it in just a little bit more, and this looks good.

 Matt Fons